 You don't need to be an athlete to come canoeing with us.
 You'll know afterwards that your body has done some work but it should feel good!
 A basic level of fitness is fine, although the longer multiday trips require a bit more stamina.

-Canoeing and drunkedness are a big no no. We will not allow anyone who is 'under the influence' to get in a canoe.
+Canoeing and drunkedness are a big no no. For safety and insurance reasons we will not allow anyone who is 'under the influence' to get in a canoe.
+Basically we follow the same rules as for drink-driving.
 A beer or wine at lunch time is no problem.
-On overnight trips it's fine to have a drink around the camp fire.
+On the Evening Paddle it is fine to have a beer or glass of wine and on overnight trips it's fine to have a drink around the camp fire.

 Can I bring my pooch?